The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/mark-griffith.md

     var a = 1;
     ```
-    This code will log 1 since the variable declared by the var keyword would be hoisted up when called.
+    This code will log undefined since the variable is declared after the log.
+Since the log is not in function scope the variable is not seen.

 **5. What does the following code log?
 Why?**
     ```javascript